kjedamzik/flux/docs/SPEC.md

 The set of intervals will include all intervals that intersect with the initial range of time.
 The `intervals` function is designed to be used with the `intervals` parameter of the `window` function.

+An interval is a built-in named type:

+    type interval = {
+        start: time,
+        stop: time,
+    }

 Intervals has the following parameters:

 * `every` duration